fredaitkin/jukebox/readme.md

 ## Jukebox

-"jukebox" is my take on iTunes.
+"jukebox" is my take on Spotify & iTunes.

+Loads artist, album and song information from a device into the application's database.
 Displays songs and artists and lyrics, enables a user to create and play playlists.

 This predicates you have composer.